AngelGabriel-tech/nodejs-jenkins/README-DEPLOY-VM.md

    - Which events: usually "Just the push event" is enough; add PRs if you want builds on PRs
 3. Click "Add webhook".
 Use the "Recent Deliveries" UI to inspect requests and responses.

-C. Configure Jenkins to accept and handle the webhook
+C. Configure Jenkins to accept and handle the webhooks
 - For Multibranch Pipeline or GitHub Organization jobs (recommended):
   - Install the GitHub Branch Source plugin (usually part of the GitHub family plugins).
   - Create a Multibranch Pipeline (or Organization) job that points at your GitHub repo/organization.
 Jenkins will automatically index branches and respond to webhooks.